ARMmbed/mbed-os-5-docs/docs/contributing/thread_safety.md

-## Thread Safety and porting
+## Thread Safety and Porting

 ### About this document

-This document introduces the [mbed OS RTOS](#rtos) and [thread safety mechanisms](#thread-safety), then discusses [porting them](#considerations-when-porting) to a new target.
+This document introduces the [Arm Mbed OS RTOS](#rtos) and [thread safety mechanisms](#thread-safety), then discusses [porting them](#considerations-when-porting) to a new target.

 ### RTOS

-One of the major improvements introduced in mbed OS 5 is a new programming model based on a real time operating system (RTOS).
-Some earlier versions of mbed have had optional support for an RTOS.
+One of the major improvements introduced in Mbed OS 5 is a new programming model based on a real time operating system (RTOS).
+Some earlier versions of Arm Mbed have had optional support for an RTOS.
 In version 5, RTOS support is a standard feature of the platform, so developers can take advantage of a more flexible programming model based on multiple threads.

-As with any multithreaded environment, mbed developers need to use various synchronization primitives to ensure their code doesn’t include race conditions or other concurrency problems.
-They also need to understand what thread-safety guarantees the mbed OS 5 APIs provide when they use them.
+As with any multithreaded environment, Mbed developers need to use various synchronization primitives to ensure their code doesn’t include race conditions or other concurrency problems.
+They also need to understand what thread-safety guarantees the Mbed OS 5 APIs provide when they use them.
 This is particularly important for code that runs in response to a hardware interrupt service routine (ISR), which needs to be carefully designed so as not to compromise the thread safety of the whole system.

-The mbed OS library contains internal synchronization to provide various levels of thread safety.
-This document describes the mechanisms mbed OS 5 provides to build thread safe applications.
+The Mbed OS library contains internal synchronization to provide various levels of thread safety.
+This document describes the mechanisms Mbed OS 5 provides to build thread safe applications.

 ### Thread safety

 #### Synchronization levels

-Different components within mbed OS 5 provide different levels of synchronization:
+Different components within Mbed OS 5 provide different levels of synchronization:

 1. **Interrupt safe** - safe for use from multiple threads and interrupts; operation is done atomically or in a critical section.
 The behavior is well defined when used from both interrupts and threads.
 2. **Thread safe** - safe for use from multiple threads; operation is protected by an RTOS primitive and can be used from multiple threads, but will cause problems if used from an interrupt service routine.